jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Orizeum præcipitatum is Gold brought into a Crocus, by the help of the Crocus of Mercury.

-Orobo is the glasse of Metalls.
+Orobo is the glasse of metals.

 Ossa paraleli are a universall medicine in the Gout.